c3lang/c3-web/src/content/docs/references/docs/optionals_advanced.md

 #### Make origin of common `Excuse` explicit

-Catch a `Empty` Optional and change the `Excuse` to a more specific `Excuse`, that allows us to disitinguish one situation from the other, even with the same starting `Excuse`.
+Catch an `Empty` Optional and change the `Excuse` to a more specific `Excuse`, that allows us to disitinguish one situation from the other, even with the same starting `Excuse`.

 ```c3
 import std::io;